gokcandemiralp/Block_Gemini/README.md

 1. Click the extension icon in your Chrome toolbar.
 2. Type in the word or phrase you want added to your searches.
 3. Click **"Change word"** to save.
-4. That’s it — all future Google searches will include your custom text automatically.
+4. That’s it.
+All future Google searches will include your custom text automatically.

 ---